Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Cyber Warfare Taxonomy

 A cyber warfare taxonomy is valuable not only for classification, but also for selecting the right game-theoretic model to study each situation.
 Each category connects naturally to elements of a game: the \emph{objectives} of a campaign shape the payoff functions $u_i$, the \emph{actors} define the players $N$, and the \emph{capabilities and methods} determine the feasible action sets $A_i$.
 Equilibrium analysis $E$ then depends on how these components interact.

-From a perspective of \emph{capabilities}, asymmetric conflicts, where weaker actors exploit low-cost attacks against stronger adversaries, are well captured by \emph{attacker–defender security games}, with unbalanced action sets or unequal costs.
+From a perspective of \emph{capabilities}, asymmetric conflicts, where weaker actors exploit low-cost attacks against stronger adversaries, are well captured by \emph{attacker-defender security games}, with unbalanced action sets or unequal costs.
 Symmetric conflicts, where both sides have comparable capabilities, lend themselves to \emph{zero-sum matrix games}, where $u_d=-u_a$.
 Escalatory campaigns are naturally modeled as \emph{repeated or stochastic games}, in which state transitions $s^{t+1}$ reflect cycles of action and counteraction.

 A taxonomy by \emph{actors} determines the set of players $N$.
 Nation-states, proxies, non-state groups, and insiders all enter with different information, resources, and objectives.
-State–state interactions are often modeled as \emph{strategic-form or signaling games}, while insider threats require \emph{principal–agent models} to capture hidden actions and incentive misalignments within organizations.
+State-state interactions are often modeled as \emph{strategic-form or signaling games}, while insider threats require \emph{principal-agent models} to capture hidden actions and incentive misalignments within organizations \cite{zhang2019insurance,zhu2025generative,zhu2025revisiting}.

 In terms of \emph{objectives}, each campaign type changes the payoff functions $u_i$.
 Attritional warfare emphasizes resource exhaustion, subversive warfare shifts utilities toward reputation and trust, psychological warfare incorporates fear or deterrence, and economic warfare links payoffs to financial disruption.
 The equilibrium concept $E$ depends on what players value most.